hyperledger/aries-rfcs/concepts/0020-message-types/README.md

 ## Summary

-Define structure of message type strings used in agent to agent communication, describe their resolution to documentation URIs, and offer guidelines for type family specifications.
+Define structure of message type strings used in agent to agent communication, describe their resolution to documentation URIs, and offer guidelines for protocol specifications.

 ## Motivation